mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the roster by replacing the credential in the removed slot with the credential from the sender's slot (i.e., the sender of the Remove takes over the removed slot)
-* Update the cached ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message
+* Update the ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message
+* Update the ratchet tree by setting to blank all nodes in the direct path from the removed leaf to the root

 The update secret resulting from this change is the secret for the root node of the ratchet tree after both updates.